triton-inference-server/server/docs/customization_guide/inference_protocols.md

 In general, using 2 threads per completion queue seems to give the best performance, see [gRPC Performance Best Practices](https://grpc.io/docs/guides/performance/#c).
 However, in cases where the performance bottleneck is at the request handling step (e.g. ensemble models), increasing the number of gRPC inference handler threads may lead to a higher throughput.

 * `--grpc-infer-thread-count`: 2 by default.
+* `--grpc-infer-cq-count`: 1 by default (a single shared completion queue).
+Set to `0` to create one completion queue per handler thread (capped at `--grpc-infer-thread-count`), which reduces contention when many requests or decoupled streams are processed concurrently.
+Valid range is 0-128.

 Note: More threads don't always mean better performance.